 - excessive work of a trivial nature (e.g., stapling, copying).
-[Note: work of this nature is to be expected to some degree, but should not be the sole focus of the mini-internship/practicum placement as stipulated in the learning agreement.] - significant violations of terms of engagement on the part of the Organization/Agency (e.g., employment duration); - intimations or evidence of conflict either between the Site Supervisor and the intern or the intern and other colleagues; - unsafe working environment; - strike action, lockouts, or other labor-related disruptions experienced at an Organization/Agency; - Organization/Agency bankruptcy or financial exigency resulting in the inability to retain an intern; - interruption of an intern's site placement due to termination of the Site Supervisor; and - sexual or other harassment of the intern in a work place setting. \\Otterbein has multiple resources to assist students if they think they may have been discriminated against or sexually harassed.
-Even though the mini-internship/practicum may be off campus, Otterbein students participating in credit-bearing mini-internship/practicum fall under University Discrimination and Harassment Policy and Sexual Misconduct Policy.
-You may want to speak with your onsite supervisor or human resource department, and/or your university faculty supervisor.
+[Note: work of this nature is to be expected to some degree, but should not be the sole focus of the internship placement as stipulated in the learning agreement.] - significant violations of terms of engagement on the part of the Organization/Agency (e.g., employment duration); - intimations or evidence of conflict either between the Site Supervisor and the intern or the intern and other colleagues; - unsafe working environment; - strike action, lockouts, or other labor-related disruptions experienced at an Organization/Agency; - Organization/Agency bankruptcy or financial exigency resulting in the inability to retain an intern; - interruption of an intern's site placement due to termination of the Site Supervisor; and - sexual or other harassment of the intern in a work place setting.
+Otterbein has multiple resources to assist you if you think you may have been discriminated against or sexually harassed.
+Even though the internship may be off campus, Otterbein students participating in credit-bearing internship fall under University Discrimination and Harassment Policy and Sexual Misconduct Policy.
+You may want to speak with your on-site supervisor or human resource department, and/or your university faculty supervisor.
 Most likely, the organization/agency has workplace discrimination and harassment policies.